One Canada Square: Pyramid roof

 and 30 metres square at the base.
-It is made from stainless steel and is held together by 100,000 nuts and bolts, with a weight of over 100 tons.
+It is made from stainless steel and is held together by 100,000 nuts and bolts, with a weight of more than 100 tons.
 A louvre access door opens to allow a shining beacon to identify the building to passing aircraft.

 The pyramid is metal louvres that are self-cleaning with rainwater.

 Architect César Pelli commented on his pyramid design: